I have been delighted to learn that many of my best colleagues cringe just as I do at the phrase “best practices.” Best for whom? When? Why?

 The answer is to engage someone with the skill to guide dialogues and discussions and enough knowledge of the topic (but no skin in the game) to help the person or group develop viable options.
 They need enough experience to be able to comment when problematic options appear to be getting serious consideration.

-It’s OK to give anecdotes about what’s happened in other organizations that have tried that approach (facilitators and coaches need lots of stories).
+It’s OK to give anecdotes about what’s happened in other organizations that have tried that approach (facilitators advisors and coaches need lots of stories).

 It’s good to emphasize the importance of considering consequences before, for example, the group decides on an option likely to anger members.
 A question like, “if you make that choice, how will you communicate it to members?” is often enough to persuade the group to keep talking about the issue before choosing.